-The AtriCure Synergy Ablation System is comprised of the Ablation and Sensing Unit (ASU), an AtriCure Switch Box (ASB3), an AtriCure Synergy Ablation Clamp, and a footswitch.
-The AtriCure Synergy Ablation Clamp is a single patient use electrosurgical instrument designed for use only with the ASU.
+The AtriCure Synergy Ablation System is comprised of the Ablation and Sensing Unit (ASU) and an AtriCure Switch Box (ASB3), or the Multifunctional Ablation Generator (MAG), an AtriCure Synergy Ablation Clamp, and a footswitch.
+The AtriCure Synergy Ablation Clamp is a single patient use electrosurgical instrument designed for use only with the ASU or MAG.
 The Synergy Ablation Clamp is intended to ablate cardiac tissue for the treatment of patients with persistent or longstanding persistent atrial fibrillation who are undergoing open concomitant coronary artery bypass grafting (CABG) and/or valve replacement or repair.
-When activated, the ASU delivers radiofrequency (RF) energy to the linear electrodes on the insulated jaws of the Synergy Ablation Clamp.
+When activated, the ASU or MAG delivers radiofrequency (RF) energy to the linear electrodes on the insulated jaws of the Synergy Ablation Clamp.
 The Operator controls the application of this RF energy by pressing the Footswitch.

 The SynergyTM Ablation (See Figure 1) Clamps feature two pairs of opposing dual electrodes, an in-line handle with syringe-type actuation and button release mechanisms.
-The Synergy Ablation Clamp requires the use of the AtriCure Switch Box (ASB3) and Ablation Sensing Unit (ASU).
+The Synergy Ablation Clamp requires the use of the AtriCure Switch Box (ASB3) and Ablation Sensing Unit (ASU or MAG)